-Hospitalizing children with normal CT scans after blunt head trauma is not necessaryJune 17th, 2011 in Other /
+Hospitalizing children with normal CT scans after blunt head trauma is not necessaryJune 17, 2011 in Medicine & Health / Other

 A large, national multi-center study of thousands of children taken to emergency departments with minor blunt head trauma has found that most of those with normal computed tomography (CT) scans do not require hospitalization for further observation.

 Of the more than 13,500 children included in the study, less than 1 percent had subsequent abnormal CT scans or MRIs and none required neurosurgical intervention.